rpog/nexmo-developer/_documentation/client-sdk/setup/setup-push-notifications/android.md

 ## 6. Receive push notifications

-Push notifications are receieved on your implementation of `MyFirebaseMessagingService`, on `onMessageReceived()` method.
+Push notifications are received on your implementation of `MyFirebaseMessagingService`, on `onMessageReceived()` method.

 You can use `NexmoClient.isNexmoPushNotification(message.data))` to realize whether the message is sent from Nexmo server.